What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 Mass adoption: Only a small number of people have invested or traded in cryptocurrency.
 As more people adopt cryptocurrencies, the price of the market leaders will likely increase.

 What is cryptocurrency mining?
 How do you mine cryptocurrency?
 Can you make money mining Bitcoin?

 Cryptocurrency mining is often referred to using different terms such as Bitcoin mining, altcoin mining, and crypto coin mining.
 Different cryptocurrencies use slightly different mining processes based on the structure of the underlying protocol.

-The process of proof-of-working mining uses intensive computation to verify the integrity and legitimacy of digital transactions and compiled into blocks.
-Once transactions are verified, new coins are given as a reward to the miner that first successfully process, which incentives mining operations and helps to grow the network.
+The process of proof-of-working mining uses intensive computation to verify the integrity and legitimacy of digital transactions and is compiled into blocks.
+Once transactions are verified, new coins are given as a reward to the miner that first successfully processes, which incentives mining operations and helps to grow the network.

 How to start cryptocurrency mining

 You need to invest in hardware and software before you start mining cryptocurrencies.

 There are a couple of key components needed to start cryptocurrency mining.
 There are a few different ways to configure mining operations, but generally, the operation will consist of specialized software, hardware, and an affiliation with a mining pool or group of other miners.

 This is an image of what a cryptocurrency mining operation (image courtesy Wikimedia)

 To process the cryptocurrency mining operations, you need an ATI graphics processing unit (GPU) card or an application-specific integrated circuit (ASIC) chip.
 Any GPU or ASIC miner will help you with all the mining operations.